 What’s the Clinical Negligence Claims Time Limit?

-- The date an injury was sustained
+- The date you sustain an injury, plus;

-For this reason, you should act sooner rather than later to secure compensation that is rightfully yours.
+For this reason, you should act sooner rather than later to secure the compensation that is rightfully yours.

 How Much Compensation for Clinical Negligence?

 There is no fixed compensation figure for clinical negligence.
 How much you are awarded depends on

 - The emotional distress the injury visits upon you.

 Our clinical negligence solicitors will endeavour to help you secure the compensation amount you deserve to recover from an injury.
 That is because we develop a robust case to help you receive the maximum compensation amount.

 It’s also important to note that a compensation claim is different from a complaint in terms of the response.
 In essence, it won’t result in an apology or disciplinary action against the medical practitioners responsible.
 Therefore, there’s no guarantee that procedures will be put in place to protect other patients from the same fate.